Our goals are simple and incorporate the participation of our youth and their families in the whole life and mission of the Church by:

 Becoming Part Of Our Program

-For more information or to register for St. Mary’s High School Youth Ministry Program, please call Mr. Matt Chick at 508-429-6076, extension 23.
+For more information or to register for St. Mary’s High School Youth Ministry Program, please call Mr. Jake Thiringer at 508-429-6076, extension 23 or via email at [email protected]

 High School Youth Ministry activities are advertised in the Mass bulletin, the Parish Center bulletin board, and through emails and mailings to registered teens.
 In the past these activities have included Katrina Hurricane Relief Service in Mississippi, Gospel Road, Ski Trips, Harbor Cruises, Scavenger Hunts, the Christmas in the City Project, Perkin’s School for the Blind, and much, much more.